 Being taught to massage your baby by a qualified instructor gives you peace of mind that nothing you are taught will be detrimental to your baby.
-The anatomy and physiology module were in depth and informative, and is an essential tool to providing a high standard of teaching.
+The anatomy and physiology module was in-depth and informative and is an essential tool for providing a high standard of teaching.

 How long do the classes run for, how many people in a class, and how do we find out more information?

-The classes run over a four week period (based either in Frimley or Farnborough) and last approximately 1 hour (handout discussion and hands on massage).
-However I always book the venue for 1.5hours to allow for time to socialise at the end over a drink and biscuit.
-Baby massage is not only about the baby, it is about Mummy socialisation time too.
-Having time to discuss your babies needs/development with like minded Mums is an important part of why I run these classes.
+The classes run over a four week period (based either in Frimley or Farnborough) and last approximately 1 hour (handout discussion and hands-on massage).
+However, I always book the venue for 1.5hours to allow for time to socialise at the end over a drink and biscuit.
+Baby massage is not only about the baby, but it is also about Mummy socialisation time too.
+Having time to discuss your babies’ needs/development with like-minded Mums is an important part of why I run these classes.
 A happy relaxed Mummy leads to a happy relaxed baby.